 This Peruvian company has also accepted the resource on its own terms, recognized its limits, and is promoting projects which involve supply-oriented management.
 “In South America, and Peru in particular, we are poignantly aware that our once seemingly endless natural resources are dwindling at an ever-increasing rate.
 It is of the essence to act now – first and fast- before the ‘point of no return’ is reached” (“Peru Eco Adventure”).
 From this statement, it is clear that this tour company recognizes the environment’s limits and has identified that action is necessary.
 Their dedication to this cause is demonstrated by their projects to raise environmental awareness and concern, to influence action to protect and conserve these areas.
 In this portion of their website, various environmental issues are addressed.
 A large issue that Peru is currently facing is deforestation, which includes logging and slash and burn techniques.
 These practices are rapidly depleting the forest and causing other adverse effects such as accelerated erosion, a decrease in wildlife, and a decrease in oxygen that is created from these forests.
 Scarcity and pollution of water is also another large issue facing Peru.
 With contributing factors such as global warming and receding glaciers, water is becoming more scarce, but unfortunately, much of the rivers and water sources are becoming polluted instead of conserved.
 Although these are large issues facing this country, Peru Eco Adventure & Cultural Trips is implementing programs to assist in these dire situations.
 They are making a stand to stop deforestation and support reforestation projects.
 In addition, this company is working with authorities and the local population to stop pollution to protect their rivers and water sources.
 Since this company offers rafting and kayaking tours down the Vilcanota River, this effort is also essential in maintaining their business operations, in addition to the environmental benefits it provides.
 This company is making an effort to address these issues so that it may be protected for future generations.

-Despite not being a member of the International Ecotourism Society, it appears that Peru Eco Adventure & Cultural Trips has clear intentions to fulfill their claim as being an ecotourism provider.
+It appears that Peru Eco Adventure & Cultural Trips has clear intentions to fulfill their claim as being an ecotourism provider.
 Not only does “eco” appear in the name of their company, but portions of their website and tours are dedicated to sustainable tourism and sustainable projects that protect the environment, culture, and people of Peru.